Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Preliminaries

-We formulate \prb{$k$-Coloring Reconfiguration} and its optimization variant.
+We formulate \kColReconf and its approximate version.
 Throughout this paper, all graphs are \emph{undirected}.
 For a graph $G=(V,E)$, let $V(G)$ and $E(G)$ denote the vertex set and edge set of $G$, respectively.
-For a vertex $v$ of $G$, let $\nei_G(v)$ denote the set of neighbors of $v$ and $d_G(v)$ denote the degree of $v$.
+For a vertex $v$ of $G$, let $\nei_G(v)$ denote the set of the neighbors of $v$ and $d_G(v)$ denote the degree of $v$.
 For a vertex set $S \subseteq V(G)$, we write $G[S]$ for the subgraph of $G$ induced by $S$.
 Unless otherwise stated, graphs appearing in this paper are \emph{multigraphs}; namely, the edge set is a multiset consisting of \emph{parallel edges}.